KatsiarynaTsialpuk/HTML-Snippets/semantic-forms/README.md

 A guideline for creating semantic Forms.

 ## Form Attributes
-- `action` - the url of a web page that processes the infomation submitted via the form.
+- `action` - the url of a web page that processes the information submitted via the form.
 - `autocomplete` - on means that this for can have autocomplete fields.
 Default is set to on.
 - `method` - post/get most of the time its post
 - `name` - must be named unique among other forms in the document